 Alnico magnets are manufactured from Aluminum, Nickel, Cobalt, Copper and Iron (Al, Ni, Co), the majority being Iron.
 These are seldom used in applications other than at very high temperatures (up to 1000F).

 RARE EARTH MAGNETS

 Rare Earth Magnets are not called “rare earth” because it is difficult to find the material to make them.
 Quite the contrary, the material is abundant worldwide.
 They are referred to as “rare earth” because the elements Neodymium (Nd) and Samarium (Sm) used to make the material fall under the “Rare Earth” portion of the periodic Table of Elements.

 - High MGOe 52+ resulting in more efficient and effective magnetic separators

 - They are easily oxidized

 - They have only moderate temperature stability starting at 176°F at higher grades and up to 356°F at lower grades

 - They are brittle making them susceptible to damage from shock or vibration

-Samarium Cobalt magnets are made from Samarium, Cobalt, Iron, with the majority of the material being Iron.
+Samarium Cobalt magnets are made from Samarium, Cobalt, and Iron, with the majority of the material being Iron.
 They are typically used in higher temperature applications where the strength of rare earth magnets is still needed.
-They have a higher Curie temperature than does Neodymium, but are also costlier to manufacture.
+They have a higher Curie temperature than does Neodymium but are also costlier to manufacture.

 Neodymium Magnets are made up of Neodymium, Iron and Boron, with the majority being Iron.
 They are the strongest and most affordable type of rare earth magnet used.
 While they have the highest magnetic field strength, they have a lower Curie temperature and are more vulnerable to oxidation than Samarium Cobalt magnets.
 Corrosion causes the material to crumble into a powder, losing their magnetic properties.